dome9/dome9-sdk-go/README.md

 # dome9-sdk-go
 NOTE!
 This repositoy is currently private.
 Once it will be public, installing instructions and imports will be changed.
 ## Aim and Scope
-Dome9 GO SDK aims to access Dome9 Web API through HTTP calls from a client application purely written in Go language.
+Dome9 GO SDK aims to access Dome9 Web API through HTTPS calls from a client application purely written in Go language.

 For more information about Dome9 Web API [Dome9 API](https://api-v2-docs.dome9.com/).